jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-32.md

 some sudden horrible occurrence.
 Such patients cling, as it were, convulsively to the thought they have grasped, so that no other, or at least none opposed to it, can arise.
-In both processes, however, what is essential to madness remains the same, the impossibility 168 The World as Will and Idea (Vol. 3 of 3) of a uniformly connected recollection, such as is the basis of our healthy and rational reflection.
+In both processes, however, what is essential to madness remains the same, the impossibility of a uniformly connected recollection, such as is the basis of our healthy and rational reflection.
 Perhaps the contrast of the ways in which they arise, set forth here, might, if applied with judgment, afford a sharp and profound principle of division of delusions proper.

 For the rest, I have only considered the physical origin of mad- ness, thus what is introduced by external, objective occasions.
 More frequently, however, it depends upon purely physical caus-